|

 between individuals" (SE, 22:55).[15]

-In his 1921 paper, Freud noted that both telepathy and psychoanalysis
+In his 1921 paper, Freud noted that both telepathy and

-meet with disbelief from learned skeptics but appeal to
+psychoanalysis meet with disbelief from learned skeptics

-educated opinion" (SE, 18:178).
-He went even further
+the obscurantism of educated opinion" (SE, 18:178).

-in "Dreams and Occultism," declaring, "It
+He went even further in "Dreams and Occultism,"

-of such processes as telepathy" (SE, 22:55).
-And having
+for the assumption of such processes as telepathy"

-decoded to his satisfaction the telepathic dream I have
+(SE, 22:55).
+And having decoded to his satisfaction the

-already mentioned, he admitted that "it is only the
+telepathic dream I have already mentioned, he admitted that

-it was a telepathic one: psycho-analysis has revealed a
+that has shown us that it was a telepathic one: psycho-analysis

-(SE, 22:38).
+have discovered" (SE, 22:38).

 Now, believing in telepathy is by no means the same thing